Millions holed up at home as U.S. routines shift profoundly

 Trump sought to calm a jittery nation by declaring the government has “tremendous control” over the situation and urging people to stop the panic-buying of grocery staples that has depleted store shelves nationwide.
 Gun stores started seeing a similar run on weapons and ammunition as the fear intensified.

+Baldwin, 29, said he was shutting down early “so I can go home and start figuring out unemployment, food stamps, really whatever the next step to keep myself afloat.”

+In a letter to Trump and congressional leaders, the U.S. Chamber of Commerce called for swift legislation, including a three-month cancellation of some taxes and an expansion of loans to businesses, to “mitigate the potentially devastating economic effects.”

-As Americans struggled with changing their daily habits, the Centers for Disease Control and Prevention issued a dramatic recommendation: Because large events can fuel the spread of the disease, it said gatherings of 50 people or more should be canceled or postponed throughout the country for the next eight weeks.
-It added that, at any event, people should take proper precautions, including handwashing and keeping one’s distance.
+As Americans struggled with changing their daily habits, the Centers for Disease Control and Prevention issued a dramatic recommendation: It said gatherings of 50 people or more should be canceled or postponed throughout the U.S. for the next two months.

 But in a sign of the difficulty of striking the right balance, the CDC statement also said the recommendation does not apply to “the day-to-day operation of organizations such as schools, institutes of higher learning, or businesses.”

+Finding that balance is also a challenge for businesses dependent on bringing people through their doors.

+Casinos in at least 15 states have shut down in the past few days.
+But many more gambling halls remain open, where hundreds or even thousands of people touch the same slot machines and poker chips, risking spreading the virus.
+The casinos said they are doing more cleaning.

-Even before the warning, parts of the country already look like ghost towns, and others are about to follow as theme parks closed, beaches shooed away spring breakers and states and large cities ordered bars and restaurants shuttered.
+Even before the warning, parts of the country already looked like ghost towns, with more places to follow, as nightspots closed in one city or state after another.

 “The time for persuasion and public appeals is over,” Illinois Gov. J.B.
 Pritzker said.
 “This is not a joke.
 No one is immune to this.”